RascalSoftware/RAT-Docs/source/index.rst

         Get more help
         ^^^

-        The easiest way to get help with the project is to start discussions or open an issue on |Github|.
+        The easiest way to get help with the project is to start discussions or open an issue on `Github <https://github.com/RascalSoftware/RAT>`_.

 .. toctree::